Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-There are a variety of concerns to be able to examine in a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+There are numerous concerns to check when conducting an house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
 A few examples are:

-The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling could be significant for landlords and property managers.
-For expert advice get in touch today and book your rental properties home evaluation.
+The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for property owners and landlords.
+For specialist advice get in touch today to book your rental properties home evaluation.

 home assessments for rental properties